How to keep things clean AND keep ducks

-Tyrant Farms is free and supported by readers like you, which is why there are ads on our site.
+Tyrant Farms' articles are created by real people with real experience.
+Our articles are free and supported by readers like you, which is why there are ads on our site.
 Please consider buying (or gifting) our books about raising ducks and raising geese.
 Also, when you buy through links on our site, we may earn an affiliate commission.
 Learn more

 Just because ducks are fowl doesn’t mean they have to be foul.
 How you set up and maintain your ducks’ living areas makes a huge difference as to whether or not your ducks are dirty.

-Most people are accustomed to the notion of owning a cat or dog and have a general idea of what’s involved with the upkeep of those animals.
+You’re probably accustomed to the notion of owning a cat or dog and have a general idea of what’s involved with the upkeep of those animals.
 Now imagine a scenario in which a friend of yours kept their cat or dog permanently confined to a small space in their yard that was never cleaned or maintained.

 That spot would get pretty disgusting pretty fast, right?
 Upon seeing this scenario unfold, would you then say that “dogs are dirty” or “cats are dirty”?
-Or would you avoid disparaging the animals and instead tell your friend “maybe you should figure out a different setup and maintenance approach for your animal’s living area.”
+Or would you avoid disparaging the animals and instead tell your friend, “maybe you should figure out a different setup and maintenance approach for your animal’s living area.”

-Well, the same thing is true of ducks… Ducks can be absolutely disgusting (or not), depending on the setup and maintenance practices their human caregivers employ.
+Well, the same thing is true of ducks… Ducks can be absolutely disgusting– or not– depending on the setup and maintenance practices their human caregivers employ.

 Here are four traits that can make ducks seem dirty: